terotests/robowr/README.md

 - shared data for all the writers
 - maintains history file to detect changes

+## Current TODO

+This project is not ready yet.

+- command order / priority
+- merging models so that they can add new data to arrays
+- saving default command settings

 # Why Robowr?

 You can generate beautiful code using Robowr, because all the code generated is actually coming from hand written functions, which just type the code a bit like you would using the keyboard.